heutelbeck/sapl-policy-engine/sapl-ethereum/README.md

  - "fromAccount":  (Optional) The account which the request is send from
  - "contractAddress":    The address of the contract that should be called
- - "function**Name**": The name of the function that should be called
+ - "functionName": The name of the function that should be called
  - "inputParams":  The type and value of all input params that the called function requires in the same order as in the function declaration
  - "outputParams": The type of all output params that the function returns in the same order as in the function declaration.